GenaGrig/legends-of-andalor/README.md

 #### 6. Gallery
 * Band gallery provides photos of a band that are taken at different places, like live concerts or photoshooting sessions.
 * This section shows the active band life and that band is not only take a rehearsals, but makes other important activities as well.
+* Gallery is made in a responsive masonry design.

 #### 7. Contact
 * Contact page contains a form where user can send band an email, using his own email client.
 To make this user needs to enter his name, email and feedback or message and push "send message" button to initiate opening of an email client.